pablgonz/travis-ci-latex-pdf/README.md

 Disadvantages:
 * Packages are not cached, downloading them all every time costs time
-* No way to disable the automatic upload of pdfs to the master branch
+* No way to disable the automatic upload of pdfs to the master branch (and because of that it has been commented out in this repo)

 Example in this repo: [vinay04010-docker-tectonic.yml](.github/workflows/vinay04010-docker-tectonic.yml)